Coat of Arms Nigtevecht

 This is a sample of the Huydecoper family at ( source hallet.nl ) making a distinction between Huydecoper with a nobel title like adding "Lord of Nigtevecht", and those without.
 "They are an Amsterdam mayoral and patrician family.
 Several members held administrative positions as directors of the Dutch East India Company (VOC) and Dutch West India Company (WIC), the admiralty, and the state.
 However, it began with extensive merchant activity, and the various in-laws all have a trading past.
 In 1814, Jan Willem Huydecoper was appointed to the Knighthood of Holland, and thus he and his descendants became members of the Dutch nobility."
 Interestingly, they used blue on the left side on their Coat of Arms.

 I was able to trace the name "van Nigtevecht" back to the early 1600's by the name of Claesz Jans Van Nigtevecht, found at ( source genealogy.com ).
-But for some reason there is a link missing between my great great grand vader and the family back to Claesz Janz.
+But for some reason there is a missing link between my great-great-grandfather and the family back to Claesz Jansz.
 There is a gap of almost 200 years.
-This may be due to records not yet found about birth and burials, or has been lost due to religious and national wars, maybe lost too in accidental church fires.
-I found nowhere a familiy link between "Huydecoper" and "van Nigtevecht".
+This may be due to birth and burial records not yet found, or lost in religious and national wars, perhaps also in accidental church fires.

-Most of the van Nigtevecht familie lived at the time in Loosdrecht, Weesp and Breukelen and a few in Amsterdam, all close to the area of Nigtevecht itself.
-Note that "van" was used as "coming from".
-It could well be that there are different families with the name "van Nigtevecht" but genetically not of the same family.
+Most of the van Nigtevecht family lived at the time in Loosdrecht, Weesp, and Breukelen, and a few in Amsterdam, all close to the area of Nigtevecht itself.
+Note that "van" was used to mean "coming from".
+It is quite possible that different families with the name "van Nigtevecht" exist but are not genetically related.

 Post Stamp Nigtevecht